Optimization Begins With Energy Efficiency

 LED Lighting Retrofits

-LED lights are currently the highest standard for energy efficient lighting.
+LED lighting is currently the highest standard for energy efficient lighting.
 An LED retrofit project allows for a significant reduction on energy spend and not just on energy bills but also on maintenance costs to replace fixtures, as an LED lifespan can be up to 100,000 hours.
 In addition to these benefits, there are tax benefits and rebates specifically tailored to incentivize commercial and industrial buildings to install LEDs.
 Furthermore, LED lighting finance programs can provide a cash positive solution from day one for your LED retrofit.

 Facility-wide LED retrofit projects return improved quality of light, minimized costs, and a lower carbon footprint.
 Many clients we work with that began their LED retrofit project for costs savings are pleasantly surprised by the long list of other benefits that LED's deliver.